MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

    b.
 Only customers predicted to buying products in the next week( 7 days) must be placed in the mongo database.
 5. Explain under which conditions you would use MySQL and Mongo?

+   MySQL is ideal for structured transactional data, especially since the data is relational and requires complex querying.

+   MongoDB is suitable for large-scale, unstructured or semi-structured data that requires flexibility and fast, scalable reads/writes.

    MySQL serves as the main source for structured historical transactional data (orders), while MongoDB is used for storing enriched data, such as predictions.

 7. Explain your choice in context of the CAP Theorem?
 8. Explain and draw a diagram on how you would design the above architecture in the cloud (Azure or AWS).
    a.
 What technologies would you use in the cloud stack?